 - Bak Full Moon Poya Day

 - Poson Full Moon Poya Day

 - Il Full Moon Poya Day

 Why Globalization Partners

-Establishing a branch office or subsidiary in Sri Lanka to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Sri Lanka to engage a small team is time-consuming, expensive and complex.
 Sri Lankan labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Sri Lanka.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Sri Lanka PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Sri Lanka PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.